-In fiscal 2024, the University's net assets increased by \$923 million to a total of \$9.9 billion.
-The increase was primarily the result of strong investment returns of \$724 million, actuarial gains on employee future benefit plans of \$131 million, and restricted donations to the University's endowment of \$66 million.
+In fiscal 2025, the University's net assets increased by \$706 million to a total of \$10.6 billion.
+The increase was primarily the result of strong investment returns of \$752 million and restricted donations to the University's endowment of \$95 million, offset by actuarial losses on employee future benefit plans of \$69 million.

-The University's net income of \$508 million was driven largely by strong returns on working capital investments in the current high interest rate environment, as well as funds set aside for future priorities in accordance with approved academic and budget plans.
-The positive net income also includes capital infrastructure costs that were capitalized and not expensed in the year offset by amortization expense.
-These capital investments included projects such as the UTSC Instructional Centre II, new Student Residences at the St. George campus, the Academic Wood Tower, the Scarborough Academy of Medicine and Integrated Health ("SAMIH") at UTSC, the Lash Miller Building expansion, and the UTM Science Building.
-Notwithstanding strong investment returns for the year, the increase in revenue from sources other than investment income was insufficient to offset the increase in expenses, primarily due to significant post-Bill 124 compensation increases negotiated with many of the University's bargaining units.
+The University's net income of \$519 million was driven largely by strong returns on working capital investments in the current high-interest rate environment, as well as funds set aside for future priorities in accordance with approved academic and budget plans.
+The positive net income also includes infrastructure costs that were capitalized and not expensed in the year, offset by amortization expense.
+These capital investments included projects such as:

+- the Academic Wood Tower, Lash Miller Building expansion, Emerging Pandemic and Infections Centre, and the new Oak House residence at the St. George campus; - the Instructional Centre II, Scarborough Academy of Medicine and Integrated Health ("SAMIH"), and a new parking structure at UTSC; - a student residence at UTM; and - major equipment acquisitions as part of Project LEAP and at SciNet, the supercomputing center at the University of Toronto.

+Notwithstanding strong investment returns for the year, the rate of increase in revenue was insufficient to offset the rate of increase in expenses, primarily due to ongoing inflationary impacts and post-Bill 124 compensation increases negotiated with many of the University's bargaining units.

-Overall, ancillary operations have recovered as revenues increased for the third consecutive year, exceeding pre-pandemic levels for the second straight year.
-Net income from ancillary operations has also returned to positive levels for the last two fiscal years.
-Despite the recovery, changes in demand due to flexible work arrangements, increased costs due to a period of high inflation, and rising staffing costs will continue to pose a challenge for ancillary operations.
+Revenues from ancillary operations have increased for the fourth consecutive year, exceeding prepandemic levels for the third straight year.
+Net income from ancillary operations has also returned to positive levels for the last three fiscal years.
+Despite the recovery, changes in demand for on-campus services due to flexible work arrangements, increased costs due to a period of high inflation, and rising staffing costs will continue to pose a challenge for ancillary operations.